Economic Recovery for Accidents and Injuries

 A diminished ability to enjoy the day-to-day pleasures of life, loss of enjoyment is usually an item of general damages.
 There is no precise way to place a monetary value on it.
 Some states treat it as a form of pain and suffering, while others treat loss of quality of life as a distinct kind of damage in an accident or injury case.

 Loss of Society and Companionship

 In wrongful death cases, loss of society and companionship damages represent the positive benefits flowing from the love, comfort, companionship, and closeness that the plaintiff(s) (immediate family members) would have enjoyed had the decedent lived.
-A jury considers evidence that a harmonious relationship existed between the plaintiff and the decedent, their living arrangements, common interests and activities, and whether the decedent and plaintiff were separated for extended periods.
+A jury considers evidence that a harmonious relationship existed between the plaintiff and the decedent, their living arrangements, common interests, activities, and whether the decedent and the plaintiff were separated for extended periods.